General Admission: $12

 visitors in experiences that encourage an active interest in quilting and sewing.

 The Missouri Quilt Museum has spent the last 12 months working on phase two of remodeling the 30,000 square foot Hamilton Schoolhouse and we are excited to announce it's now open!
 Taking on the remodel of a hundred year old building has been quite an undertaking and we are excited to share all our experiences with you.
 And surprise --> our elevator is up and running making our three story building accessible to all visitors!

-With nearly 30,000 square feet of indoor space currently finished, and located on an entire city block, our goal is to create the largest, most interactive, Quilt Museum in the United States.
-As the official state museum, Missouri Quilt Museum will host quilting exhibits from local artists as well as top designers from around the world, including a featured gallery of rotating quilts from The National Quilt Museum!
+With nearly 30,000 square feet of indoor space, and located on an entire city block, our goal is to create the largest, most interactive, Quilt Museum in the United States.
+As the official state museum, Missouri Quilt Museum hosts quilting exhibits from local artists as well as top designers from around the world!
 WE ARE MORE THAN JUST A QUILT MUSEUM.
 We have exhibits of antique sewing machines, vintage buttons, antique toy sewing machines, thimbles, and lots of other sewing memorabilia!
 A very special exhibit dedicated to Hamilton, the local residents, and the school itself will be a wonderful representation of where we came from and the rich history of Hamilton, Missouri.